-Guided visits in Cordoba, Seville, Granada (Alhambra Palace & Generalife Gardens), Valencia and Barcelona / Tour Escort throughout the whole holiday / Air conditioned deluxe motor-coach / Accommodation at selected class / Daily breakfast and 3 dinners.
+Guided visits in Cordoba, Seville, Granada (Alhambra Palace & Generalife Gardens) and Barcelona / Tour Escort throughout the whole holiday / Air conditioned deluxe motor-coach / Accommodation at first class hotels / Daily breakfast and 3 dinners.

-After breakfast we'll head east through the Caliphate Road to reach the heart of Andalusia observing an endless number of olive trees on our way to Granada, an incredible and amazing monumental environment, the last stronghold of the Moorish Kingdom up to 1492.
+After breakfast we'll head east following the Caliphate Road towards the heart of Andalusia observing an endless number of olive trees on our way to Granada, an incredible and amazing monumental environment, the last stronghold of the Moorish Kingdom up to 1492.
 We'll visit the world famous Alhambra Palace (Red Palace) and Generalife Gardens.
-Its fountains, gardens and patios (courtyards) have inspired several authors with their sounds and sights, such as the “Tales of the Alhambra” by W. Irving.
+Its fountains, gardens and patios (courtyards) have inspired several authors with their sounds and sights, such as the “Tales of the Alhambra” by Washington Irving.
 Dinner and accommodation at the hotel.
 Optionally you can see a Gipsy Flamenco Show held in a cave-house at Sacromonte Quarter.

 After our breakfast at the hotel we drive eastwards heading to the Mediterranean Coast.
 We'll pass Murcia, capital of the fertile garden of the Segura River, and continue north via Alicante, the second largest city within the autonomous region of Valencia.
 Arrive to Valencia, one of the main capitals of the Mediterranean coast with its modern Arts and Sciences Architectural Complex integrated by six elements: Hemispheric, Umbracle, Science Museum, Oceanographic, Palau de les Arts and Agora.
 Valencia is also the home of the internationally well renowned and delicious “Paella”.
 Accommodation at the hotel.

 Breakfast at the hotel.
 Morning city tour of Barcelona, well known worldwide for being host of the Olympic Games back in 1992.
-We'll drive along the main avenues with their impressive modernist buildings (declared World Heritage buildings) designed by Gaudí such as La Pedrera, Casa Milá, etc. We'll continue then to Montjuich Park with spectacular views over the city and harbour, the Olympic Ring, monument of Cristofor Columbus and the emblematic Gothic Quarter, heart of the old city and its historical centre.
+We'll drive along the main avenues with their impressive modernist buildings (declared World Heritage Sites) designed by Gaudí such as Casa Milá (locally known as La Pedrera), Casa Battló etc. We'll continue then to Montjuich Park with spectacular views over the city and harbour, the Olympic Ring, monument of Cristofor Columbus and the emblematic Gothic Quarter, heart of the old city and its historical centre.
 Afternoon is for you to keep on discovering this city full of attractive offers as well as exquisite and varied gastronomy.
 Accommodation at the hotel.

 After breakfast at the hotel departure southwest along an industrial and agricultural area with certain relevance within Europe.
-Our destination is Zaragoza, capital city of Aragon Region, within the banks of Ebro River, the most copious within the Iberian Peninsula.
+Our destination is Zaragoza, capital city of Aragon Region, within the banks of Ebro River, Iberian Peninsula's most important river by discharge.
 Zaragoza, known as Cesar Augusta during the Roman period had an important role in Spanish history.
 Free time at your disposal to see the impressive Baroque architecture of the Basilic-Temple of Our Lady Pilar.
 Continue to Madrid.
 Arrival and end of our services.